When it comes to using points and miles, there are good redemptions, better redemptions, and the best. You're looking at the best of the best.

 Want your own bed and better meals for the long flight across the Atlantic Ocean?
 Iberia also has one of the best deals to fly business class: It's just 34,000 Avios each way, or 68,000 for the round-trip flights in business.

-Iberia's business class won’t win any awards for the best in the world, but it’s solid.
+Iberia's business class is comfortable and solid, with lie-flat seats and great food onboard.
 And at just 68,000 miles round trip – less than most airlines charge for economy – it's a steal.

-Iberia tacks on some cash fees, but they're typically far more reasonable than what other major European carriers add to award tickets: just $100 or so for economy and $200-ish for business class.
+Iberia tacks on some cash fees, but they're typically far more reasonable than what other major European carriers add to award tickets: just $180 or so for economy and $280-ish for business class.
 No matter how you slice it, it's an amazing deal.

 How to Do It: If you're wondering how you're going to get the Iberia miles you need to book one of these deals, don't sweat it – they couldn't be easier to earn.

 You can get Iberia Avios by transferring them from Chase, Citi, or American Express.
-That means you can easily earn the miles you need with cards like the Chase Sapphire Preferred® Card, the American Express® Gold Card, or the The Platinum Card® from American Express.
+That means you can easily earn all the miles you need with cards like the Chase Sapphire Preferred® Card, the American Express® Gold Card, or the The Platinum Card® from American Express.
 And that's true whether you want to fly economy or up in business.

 The Southwest Companion Pass